verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}

-2. Get the `mysql-root password` from the `mysql` or `mysql-cluster-secret` secret in the Keycloak namespace.
+2. Get the `mysql-root password` from the `mysql` or `mysql-cluster-secret` secret in the keycloak namespace.
 The password is required to access the MySQL server as a `root` user in the following steps.
    {{< clipboard >}}
 <div class="highlight">